joes0451/ADev/ReadMe.txt

     Fixed issue that could cause Emulator to go offline.
     Some minor improvements.

+ADev-3.0.4:
+    Fixed Progress bar issue in Flutter.
+Now will automatically do 'flutter pub get', and some other improvements.

 I use it for all of my own development, and try to fix what issues I see, but please let me know of any issues that you find so that I can fix them.